Ferrari 812 Superfast: Ferrari Monza SP

 At a private event held for customers and investors at the company's headquarters in Maranello, Italy in September 2018, Ferrari unveiled the first two models in its new Icona series of models.
 The cars called the Monza SP1 and SP2 (1 and 2 denoting the seating capacity) are inspired from open top race cars of the 1950s, such as the 750 Monza.
 The cars are based on the 812 Superfast and utilises its chassis, engine, transmission and interior components but the engine has been tuned to generate a maximum power output of 810 PS.
-The Monza can accelerate from 0-100 kph in 2.9 seconds, 0-200 kph in 7.9 seconds and can attain a maximum speed of 186 mph.
+The Monza can accelerate from 0-100 kph in 2.9 seconds, 0-200 kph in 7.9 seconds and can attain a top speed of 186 mph.
 The car uses a carbon fibre construction and features bespoke wheels, interior colour choices, small scissor doors and a full LED strip serving as the tail light of the car.
 The virtual windshield (present ahead of the driver only and a concept used previously in the Mercedes SLR McLaren Stirling Moss) disrupts airflow over the driver in order to maintain maximum driving comfort.
-Due to the use of lightweight materials, the Monza SP2 weighs 1500 kg while the SP1 weighs a further 20 kg less due to the deletion of passenger seat.
+Due to the use of lightweight materials, the Monza SP2 weighs 1500 kg while the SP1 weighs a further 20 kg less due to the absence of passenger seat.

-Production of the Monza SP will be limited to 500 units.
+Production of the Monza SP was limited to 499 units.

-Tuner-made versions

-Mansory Stallone 812

-The Mansory Stallone 812 is a car modified by the German car modification firm Mansory based on the original 812 Superfast.

-The car has a new spoiler and lower bodywork painted in black (marble-like) and the engine has been tuned making it have better capabilities than the standard version.

-The Interior has been handcrafted and leather based.
-Accessories made of carbon fibre are present inside.

-This car has another version called the Stallone GTS which is based on the Spyder (GTS) model of the Superfast.
-The car's Interior is leather based (blue colour based Interior).